 We’re a generation that is called narcissistic, egotistic and self-entitled.
 And while some of the claims can be supported by instances that reinforce this naive thinking, it’s not true of the entire generation.
 That said, it’s not going to be a stereotype that we can shake tomorrow.
 For that reason, young professionals need to understand the importance of self-awareness.

 It’s also important to realize that all of your accomplishments in High School and College mean nothing if you’re not creating value today.
-You are good as your last project.
+You are as good as your last project.
 You are as good as your last pitch.
 You are as good as your last review.
 And with every day, that project, pitch or review is losing its wonder.
+You constantly need to improve, learn and add new skills to your resume.

 Understanding your skillset and having the ability to truly know your value to an industry or employer is key.
 Not all employers are open about pay scale within a company and this can lead to further frustration as it’s an ongoing guessing game.
 While I hate the idea of employers keeping this information locked away in a drawer, it’s the reality of the world we live in.
 Thus, talk to others in the industry and don’t feel guilty when you go down an interview process to find out how much competitors are paying.